diptim01/TicketingCustomerEvent/src/TicketingCustomerEvent/Readme.md

 > Q: One of the questions is: how do you verify that what you’ve done is correct.

 A: I unit tested the code base to be sure the method are doing what they are suppose to do.
+Furthermore, mocked the event repository to get results for the services

 Click to see the [Unit test](https://github.com/diptim01/TicketingCustomerEvent/tree/master/test/TicketingCustomerEvent.Test.Unit)